ashutoshmeher-r3/corda-samples/cordapp-upgrades/README.md

 You should notice that Register works, but the Transfer fails at the counterparty, that's because `PartyB` is on a different version of the contract and thus cannot validate the transaction.
 In order for the transaction to execute successfully `PartyB` must also upgrade to the latest version of the contract.
 You may also notice that the registration of vehicle to PartyB works fine, that's because PartyB is not a signing party in the transaction hence does not need to run the contract.
+However he would not receive the state till he upgrades, since he cannot check the validity of the transaction when he receives the notarised transaction to commit in ledger.
+The flow would thus checkpoint and would retry after upgrade.

     start RegistrationInitiatorFlow owner: PartyB, redgNumber: MH01C2326